-Whilst Hong Kong can be perceived as a large and daunting destination, made up of multiply islands and districts, it is actually a great city to do on a 24 stop.
-With its modern and efficient MTR system it makes the perfect overnight stop on a world cruise.
+Whilst Hong Kong can be perceived as a large and daunting destination, made up of multiple islands and districts, it is actually a great city to do on a 24 stop.
+With its modern and efficient MTR system, it makes the perfect overnight stop on a world cruise.
 Keep reading to see my top highlights for those with 24 hours to spend in Hong Kong.

 Sacred Po Lin Monastery

 The mountaintop Po Lin Monastery is home to the 34m (111ft) high Tian Tan Buddha (Big Buddha) which faces north towards mainland China blessing all those it looks over.
 Located above the island of Tung Chung you can gain access through the Ngong Ping 360 cable car which runs between Tung Chung and the Tian Tan Buddha or for those willing to undertake an adventure there is a 4 hour hike up to the site through the rainforest.
 Pilgrims from all over Asia travel to visit the Buddha and climb the 268 steps up to the top to gain a closer view on the peaceful statue.
 Erected in 1993, it took 12 years to complete and cost HK$60 million (£5.8 million).
 ‘The Offering of the Six Devas’ at the base of the Big Buddha offer up flowers, incense, lamp, ointment, fruit and music to Buddha.
 They symbolise the Six Perfections of enlightenment; generosity, morality, patience, zeal, meditation and wisdom.
 Don’t forget that if you do go to the top of the Buddha you should complete one full circle of the statue in a clockwise direction.